oberfrank-rezso/mobile-flashcards/README.md

 ## Notifications

 * The notification system is fully in the background
-* It does not send notifications to the user on the day of first running the application (that would be really pushy :D)
+* It does not send notifications to the user on the day of first running the application even with no quiz completed [that would be really pushy]
-* Every time a quiz runs it clears the notification for that day and sets it up for the upcoming days at 20:00.
+* Every time a quiz runs it clears the notification for that day and sets it up for the upcoming days at 20:00

 ## Acknowledgments